paceuniversity/cs491/finaldemoposter.md

 *	The presentations should be formal and professionals.
 Dress and act accordingly.
 *	You need to consider that nobody knows your project.
 It is the time for you to present the whole project and to sell it.
 *	Teams are responsible of testing everything BEFORE the presentations and be ready on time.
 *	Teams will be timed!
-15 minutes maximum including a 2-minute demo (maximum).
+11 minutes maximum including a e demo (maximum).
 Demo can be live or a video.
 You need to talk on the video if you choose a video.
 *	Put the link of your presentation, video and poster in the Google Sheet provided.
 *	Share all your presentation and poster with me as an editor such that I can give you feedback.
 *	Teams are evaluated with the CS 389 / CS 491 rubrics.